mreza0100/mamzi.net.github.io/pages/universe/god.md

 - Being able to see
 - Being able to hear
 - Being able to think
-- Being able to create
-- Being able to destroy
-- Being able to love
-- Being able to hate
 - Being able to judge
 - Being able to make decisions
 - Being able to be merciful
 - Being able to know everything
+- Being able to manipulate the nature
 - Being able to be feel angry, happy, sad and all the other human emotions

-Unlike what they say, it's doesn't seams that God is a separate entity from nature, but it's one of us, it's the best of us with infinite power.
+Unlike what they say, it doesn't seams that God is a separate entity from nature, but it's one of us, it's the best of us with infinite power.
 Meanwhile it's somewhere that we can't see it because it's not part of the nature, but it's the creator of the nature.

 #### God is also INTJ!

 The definition of God in other religions has always been mostly in a **super human** form, which is interesting.
 He is just like us, but with super powers.

-#### How would the god of sharks look like?
+#### How would the god of sharks look like for them?

-Think about it, if sharks had a religion, how would their god look like?
+If sharks had a religion, how would their god look like?
 They have some sort of specific abilities that we don't have.
 They God of sharks might be the fastest swimmer, with the best sense of smell, and the best hunter, and the best survivor, and the best reproducer, and the best of all the other things that sharks are good at.
 But our God doesn't have any of these abilities, because it's not a shark, it's a human.